cyrillglockner/bonsaiai.github.io/source/includes/cpp-library-reference/_simulator.html.md

 ## enable_keys(keys, prefix=None)

-This function adds the given keys to the log schema for this writer.
+This function adds the given keys to the log type for this writer.
 If one is provided, the prefix will be prepended to those keys and they will appear as such in the resulting logs.
 If recording is not enabled, this method has no effect.